Donald Trump Attacked For Spreading Fake Nancy Pelosi Quote That Actually Came From A Fox News Anchor

-Donald Trump is coming under fire for attacking what he claimed to be a quote from Nancy Pelosi but was actually spoken by a Fox News anchor during a segment critical of the house speaker.
+President Donald Trump is coming under fire for attacking what he claimed to be a quote from Nancy Pelosi but was actually spoken by a Fox News anchor during a segment critical of the house speaker.

 “Nancy Pelosi just stated that ‘it is dangerous to let the voters decide Trump’s fate.’ @FoxNews,” Trump wrote in his tweet on Monday.
 “In other words, she thinks I’m going to win and doesn’t want to take a chance on letting the voters decide.
 Like Al Green, she wants to change our voting system.
 Wow, she’s CRAZY!”

-But as Newsweek noted, what he claimed was a direct quote was actually an interpretation of a letter that Pelosi sent to House Democrats on Monday in response to some who have claimed that the impeachment hearings should halt and voters given the chance to decide next year if Trump remains in office.
+But, as Newsweek noted, what Trump claimed was a direct quote was actually an interpretation of a letter that Pelosi sent to House Democrats on Monday in response to some who have claimed that the impeachment hearings should halt and voters be given the chance to decide next year if Trump remains in office.
 As the report noted, Pelosi blasted this argument as “weak” and reiterated to her colleagues that the impeachment hearings were necessary to ensure the safety of the next federal election.

 “That dangerous position only adds to the urgency of our action, because the president is jeopardizing the integrity of the 2020 elections,” Pelosi wrote.